wp-plugins/kimili-flash-embed/readme.txt

 === Kimili Flash Embed ===
 Contributors: Kimili
 Tags: flash, flex, swf, swfobject, javascript
-Requires at least: 2.0
+Requires at least: 2.5
-Tested up to: 2.6.1
+Tested up to: 2.7
-Stable tag: 1.4.3
+Stable tag: 2.0
 Donate Link: http://kimili.com/donate

-Provides a WordPress friendly interface for Geoff Stearns' excellent standards compliant Flash detection and embedding JavaScript, SWFObject
+Provides a WordPress interface for SWFObject, the best way to embed Flash content on any site.

 == Description ==

 Kimili Flash Embed is a plugin for Wordpress that allows you to easily place Flash movies on your site.
-Built upon Geoff Stearns' [SWFObject](http://blog.deconcept.com/swfobject) javascript code, it is standards compliant, search engine friendly, highly flexible and full featured, as well as easy to use.
+Built upon [SWFObject](http://blog.deconcept.com/swfobject) javascript code, it is standards compliant, search engine friendly, highly flexible and full featured, as well as easy to use.

 Kimili Flash Embed utilizes SWFObject 2.1, is fully compatible with Wordpress 2.x and plays well with most other plugins.